huyphan/wireguard-switch/README.md

   -h, --help  Print help
 ```

-`wg-switch` requires a configuration file and template file to work.
+`wg-switch` requires a configuration file and a template file to work.
 Place the configuration file
 at `/etc/wg-switch/config.json`.
 Example of a configuration for SurfShark:

 ```